Pittsburgh, Fort Wayne and Chicago Railway: History

-The Ohio and Pennsylvania Railroad was chartered in Ohio on February 24 and in Pennsylvania on April 11, 1848, to build from Allegheny City (annexed by Pittsburgh in 1907) west to Crestline, Ohio, on the Cleveland, Columbus and Cincinnati Railroad.
+The Ohio and Pennsylvania Railroad was chartered in Ohio on February 24 and in Pennsylvania on April 11, 1848, to build from Allegheny City (annexed by Pittsburgh in 1907) west to Crestline, Ohio, where it met the Cleveland, Columbus and Cincinnati Railroad.
 It was organized on June 15 with William Robinson Jr. as president, and construction began on July 4, 1849.
 The first section, from Allegheny City west to New Brighton, opened July 30, 1851.
 Extensions opened to New Galilee on October 22 and Enon Valley November 19.
 On November 27, 1851, a section between Salem and Alliance, Ohio, was completed, not yet connected to the rest.
 On December 8, the east section was extended west to East Palestine, Ohio, with a stagecoach transfer provided for through travel.
 Further sections opened January 3, 1852, west to Columbiana, and on January 6 the gap between Columbiana and Salem was filled.
 In conjunction with the Cleveland and Pittsburgh Railroad, connecting at Alliance, a through line was provided between Cleveland and Pittsburgh.
 On March 11, 1852, an extension west to Massillon was opened with an excursion.
 On August 10, 1852, a further extension from Massillon west to Wooster opened.
 The line west to Mansfield was finished April 8, 1853, and the full line to Crestline opened April 11.
 With this it formed part of a through line to Cincinnati via the Cleveland, Columbus and Cincinnati Railroad.

 Work began on August 16, 1854, on the Fort Wayne Railroad Bridge over the Allegheny River to extend the O&P into Pittsburgh to connect with the Pennsylvania Railroad.
-The bridge opened September 22, 1857, with a temporary station at Penn Street and Tenth Street.
+The bridge opened September 22, 1857, with a temporary station at Penn and Wayne Streets (today Penn Avenue and Tenth Street).

 The Ohio and Indiana Railroad was chartered in Ohio on March 26, 1850, and in Indiana on January 15, 1851, to extend the line west to Fort Wayne, Indiana.
 It was organized July 4, 1850, and work began in February 1852.
 Some of the capital was gained from a merger with the Great Western Railroad of Ohio in 1851.
 On August 26, 1853, the line opened from Crestline west to Bucyrus, and a continuation west to Forest opened in early January 1854.
 On June 10 the line opened west to Delphos, and on October 31 the full line to Fort Wayne was completed, opening the next day.

 The Fort Wayne and Chicago Railroad was chartered in Indiana on May 11, 1852, and organized September 14, 1852, as a further extension west to Chicago.
 It was chartered February 5, 1853, in Illinois.
 The first section opened in February 1856 from Fort Wayne to Columbia City.